tytydraco/yessleep/out/I_Lost_My_Uncle_To_Alzheimers_Last_Month_But_I_Lost_So_Much_More_A_Few_Days_Later.md

 The decline was rapid.
 It was like a voracious evil was paying him back for all the good he did.

-Last week, we had to remove him from his home.
+Almost two months ago, we had to remove him from his home.
 He could no longer live on his own.

 His house, once immaculate, was a reflection of what his mind had been reduced to.